gvwilson/thirdbit/src/fiction/iffy/index.md

 She whirled around,
 then had to grab the workbench to steady herself as the room swam.
-The raccoon sitting there chirruped again, then waddled over to Wales and began to lick his ear.
+The raccoons sitting there chirruped again.
+One waddled over to Wales and began to lick his ear.
-Doctor Johel's app flashed twice.
-"WE WILL CARE FOR HIM" scrolled across it.

-The raccoon looked at her,
+*«we will look after him»*

+*Thanks,* Iffy said,
+only vaguely surprised that she could now understand all of what the raccoon was thinking.

-then scampered toward the door.
+The second raccoon scampered toward the door, then paused to look back at her.
 "Aright," Iffy said.
 "Let's go home."

-Edson was waiting for her at the end of the tunnel.
+Edson was waiting for them on the surface.
 "You look like hell," he said, hugging her.

-"You too," she sniffled.
+"You too," she sniffled into his shoulder.

-It took half a day to hike to the nearest Shepherd sanctuary, where she gulped down a mug of spicy soup and fell into a deep, dreamless sleep.
-She couldn't hear the machines in her head any longer, and ideas for strange inventions didn't appear out of nowhere.

-Another half-day of walking brought them to a road where they caught a ride with a skinny young man who seemed slightly awed to have *the* Edson da Silva Corrales in his truck.
-Iffy closed her eyes and let herself float away on the tide of their conversation and the hum of the truck's tires.
+Edson let go of her and stepped back, his eyes widening.
+"What's wrong?" she asked.

+He looked from her to the raccoon and back.
+"You can talk to them now," he breathed.
+She nodded.

+A wide grin split his face.
+He put his right hand over his heart.
+"Saint Iffy."

+"What?"
+She shook her head, bewildered.
+"I ain't no saint."

+*«get used to it»*
+The raccoon nuzzled a knot of fur in its haunch.
+*«pick me up there is a thing»*

+It took the trio half an hour to hike to what at first appeared to be just another stretch of barren cliff.
+When Iffy put the squirming raccoon down, he scampered to a cleft too regular to be natural.
+Dim orange lights came alive overhead as Edson and Iffy followed him.

+"No way," Iffy breathed.

+*«yours / all yours now / gift»* flashed into her mind, followed for what she somehow knew was the final time by wireframes and performance specs and an unearned lifetime of muscle memory.

+"Is that what I think it is?"
+Edson asked, awed.

+Iffy nodded, then whooped.
+"C'mon—help me put it together."

+Two sweaty, happy hours later, they stood back and admired the small plane they had assembled on the ground outside the little cave.
+Edson clapped her on the shoulder.
+"Saint Iffy," he said again,
+and this time she didn't object.

+The raccoon rode in her lap and Edson sat behind her.
+Takeoff was bumpy,
+and the little craft juddered with every breeze, but Iffy didn't care.
+As she turned toward Halley,
+it felt like the whole world was laid out in front of her.

-Edson woke her as they neared Halley.
+Edson tapped her shoulder as they neared the port.
-"Just got word that the Aussies are pullin' out," he said, nodding at the truck's dashboard app.
-"Brazil's packin' up outta Rothera too, an' they're takin' a governor each."

-Iffy rubbed her eyes.
-"So who's gonna run things?"
+"Aussies are in a twist," he said happily, holding up his app.
+"Don't know what we are,
+but figure if th' machines are lettin' us fly, they better not mess.
+The Zillions are in a panic too."

-Edson grinned.
+Iffy grinned.
-"I guess we gotta figure that out."
+"Tell 'em we'll explain when we get there."

+Aunt Naggie was waiting for them when they landed on the road outside town.
-Aunt Naggie's hug was as deep as the ocean.
+Her hug was as deep as the ocean.
 Iffy could have stayed in her foster mother's arms forever, but a familiar "Hey," pulled her out.
-Honesty leaned against the frame of the café door, a cane in each hand.
+Honesty climbed out of the little green truck, a cane in each hand.
-Behind her,
+Beside her,
 Jeep raised a tentative hand to wave.

-*«good enough?»*
+The sailors and Marines behind them watched but didn't interfere.
+Like Edson's,
+their apps were full of news about machines falling still all over the world while animals emerged from hiding to take over their strange cities.
+Everywhere people looked in Hell, they saw one message:
+"look after each other".

+*/ good enough?*
 The thought felt small and distant, like a farewell shouted from a receding ship.